indigotree/www-audiovisualprojects-co-uk/content/team/craig-gillham.md

 yoast_keyword: craig
 seo_title: Craig Gillham
 seo_description: >-
-  My role within avp is to oversee the financial strategy and operations at avp;
-  bringing a commercial focus and ensuring delivery of an effective operating model to provide world class services to our clients.
+  Craig's role within avp is to oversee the financial strategy and operations at avp; bringing a commercial focus and ensuring delivery of an effective operating model to provide world class services to our clients.
 description: >-
   My role within avp is to oversee the financial strategy and operations at avp;
   bringing a commercial focus and ensuring delivery of an effective operating